close2/alibvr/README.md

 uint16_t adc2 = MyAdc2::adc_10bit();
 ```

-A non-zero template argument will put the cpu into idle sleep, which
+A non-zero template argument to `adc_*bit()` will put the cpu into idle
-reduces noise and improves conversion results:
+sleep, which reduces noise and improves conversion results.

 You have to register an ADC-irq handler if you want to use noise
 reduction.
 (The default handler would reset the cpu and `adc_*bit`